+ 86-13923347227

 4. Optimize Shipping Costs: Choose lightweight, compact items to reduce shipping expenses.
 Sea freight is often cheaper for bulk orders, while air freight suits urgent shipments.

-5. Focus on Quality Control: Conduct factory audits or hire third-party inspectors to avoid defective products that could lead to returns.
+5. Focus on Quality Control: Always verify quality, either through factory audits or professional third-party inspections, to prevent defective products that trigger costly returns.

 6. Market Strategically: Sell through platforms like Amazon, eBay, or your own e-commerce store.
 Leverage social media influencers to boost visibility.